Erasmus at Computer Science

 Mobility for study: Requirements

-First year students can apply for an Erasmus+ scholarship only if they have acquired at least 9 ECTS (English excluded).
+First-year students can apply for an Erasmus+ scholarship only if they have earned at least 9 ECTS (excluding English).

-The students of the years following the first can apply only after having acquired at least 36 credits. -
+Students in subsequent years can apply only after having earned at least 36 ECTS.

 There are no specific merit requirements.